kubernetes/enhancements/keps/sig-node/3327-align-by-socket/README.md

 ###### Does enabling the feature change any default behavior?

 No. In order to trigger any of the new logic, three things have to be true:
-1. The `CPUManagerPolicyOptions` feature gate must be enabled
+1. The `CPUManagerPolicyAlphaOptions` feature gate must be enabled
 1. The `static` `CPUManager` policy must be selected
 1. The new `align-by-socket` policy option must be selected

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

 Yes, the feature can be disabled by either:
-1. Disabling the `CPUManagerPolicyOptions` feature gate
+1. Disabling the `CPUManagerPolicyAlphaOptions` feature gate
 1. Switching the `CPUManager` policy to `none`
 1. Removing `align-by-socket` from the list of `CPUManager` policy options